sanhitamj/elderly_fraud_detection/README.md

 ## Ongoing Work

+Relevant information for this project is contained in one table.
+Only these columns are used to model the data-
+  * CaseFileID (Unique ID for individuals taken care of)
+  * Transation date
+    * This column is transformed into, duration.
+This is basically for how long the individual is on the database.
+  * Amount (in USD)
+  * Transaction Category for the given transaction.
+This column is used in multiple ways;
+    * How many categories are expenses made
+    * How much money has been spent under each category

+A linear model is fit to these features to predict the total amount spent.

+Further work -
+* Find outliers
+* Divide people into two income/expenditure groups and fit a model.

 Currently, I am working on working on multivariate time-series, made using expenses from different categories.
 These categories are for example 'Personal Needs', 'Miscellaneous Expenses', 'Rent', etc. The idea is to use each time-series as a point and perform clustering analysis for anomalies in the expenses.

 A plot below shows one such time-series for one person, identified with a number, CaseFileID.